 PID: RandomParent Process: Orphan process (Parent was the sessions 0 SMSS.EXE during boot)Child Processes: “services.exe”, “lsass.exe”, “fontdrvhost.exe”User: NT AUTHORITY\SYSTEM (S-1-5-18)Image: %Systemroot%\System32\wininit.exeN° Of Instances: 1

 Service Control Manager (SERVICES.EXE)

-The SCM or service control manager is the responsible for handling (Start, Stop…etc.) services defined in the system.
+The SCM or service control manager is responsible for handling (Start, Stop…etc.) services defined in the system.
 Services are defined in the following registry key: “HKLM/SYSTEM/CurrentControlSet/Services/”.